NizampatnamSai/npm-nsaicomponents/README.md

 # nsaicomponents

-🌟 A customizable and lightweight component library for **React**, featuring loaders, buttons, modals, and backdrop overlays & Dialogs.
+🌟 A customizable and lightweight component library for **React**, featuring Modal, Button, Loader, Captcha, Backdrop, Dialog and Typography.

 ---